PPOL 5203 - Data Science I: Foundations

 • Introduction to commandline

-• Abundance of data we can use for research and governments can use to make better decisions
+• With abundance of data we can use for research and to recommend policy decisions:

 • Privacy issues